-Traditional budgeting is a method of budgeting which depends on the exact preceding year’s spending to do the budgeting of the current year.
+Traditional budgeting is a method of budgeting that depends on the exact preceding year’s spending to do the budgeting of the current year.

 The only benefit of going for this sort of budgeting is simplicity.
-If a company follows this type of budgeting, they don’t need to rethink over every item on the list.
-Rather they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand etc.
+If a company follows this type of budgeting, it doesn’t need to rethink every item on the list.
+Instead, they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand, etc.

-Traditional budgeting is very common since it saves time and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
-If you go back and think how you budget your expenses you will see that the general tendency is to look backward and see how you have spent your money.
+Traditional budgeting is very common since it saves time, and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
+If you go back and think about how you budget your expenses, you will see that the general tendency is to look backward and see how you have spent your money.

 Most people look back and take the previous year as a base for setting a budget for their spending/income.
 While making the budget, they consider few factors which they think may affect their spending or income.
 These factors can be controllable or sometimes uncontrollable.

-- Offers a solid framework: Since it is based on a reference point (the data points of the previous year), it becomes easy to manage the financial activities of the organization.
-Alternatively, this reference point allows the company to base their budget on a solid framework which is easy to execute and easy to control.
+- Offers a solid framework: Since it bases on a reference point (the data points of the previous year), it becomes easy to manage the financial activities of the organization.
+Alternatively, this reference point allows the company to base its budget on a solid framework that is easy to execute and easy to control.

 - Encourages decentralization: Since everyone can look at the preceding year’s spending and can decide upon the budget for next year, the idea becomes decentralized.
-And the top management doesn’t need to think about how to budget for the next year.
-And as a result, they can concentrate on other high value tasks.
+And the top management doesn’t need to think about how to budget for the following year.
+And as a result, concentrate on other high-value tasks.

 - Chances of human errors are higher: Since it is all about looking at a lot of spreadsheets, it’s natural to err and make mistakes.
-As a result, sometimes the mistakes become too costly for businesses.
+As a result, sometimes, mistakes become too costly for businesses.

-- Doesn’t encourage expected behaviours: If a company wants to promote innovative and loyal behaviours, the companies should put in more budget into those departments where the employees regularly innovate and think of organizational goals first.
-But in this budgeting, the expected behaviours can’t be encouraged as it depends on the spending of the previous year.
+- It doesn’t encourage expected behaviors: If a company wants to promote innovative and loyal behaviors, the companies should put in more budget into those departments where the employees regularly innovate and think of organizational goals first.
+But in this budgeting, the expected behaviors can’t be encouraged as it depends on the spending of the previous year.

-- No alignment between spending and strategy: Every year’s strategy is different since every year every organization wants to reach higher.
-With the similar spending scenario, it would be impossible for an organization to a strategist for a year to year profits and development.
+- No alignment between spending and strategy: Every year’s strategy is different since every year, every organization wants to reach higher.
+With a similar spending scenario, it would be impossible for an organization to a strategist for a year to year profits and development.

 - Inaccurate predictions: Since it takes preceding year’s data points as base points, the budget predictions for next year can’t reach accuracy.
 How can one year be just like the previous year?
 It’s always wise to revisit the factors, look at the strategic plans of the future, and then go ahead and budget the spending of the next year.
 Without proper thinking and the right approach, ensuring accuracy is almost impossible.